itshui3/itshui3/README.md

 #### hi I'm hui
 This is where I keep my stuff

-My projects are listed under the pins, they consist of my side-projects as well as group work in teams
+My work is listed under the pins<br>

-I learned a lot building this stuff, and I'm proud my work on these projects.
+I learned a lot building this stuff, and I'm proud of my efforts.
 Check 'em out!

 #### mah goals here-on-out:
 . buy-in on emphasizing quality of focus over spending extra time on work